upmc-enterprises/elasticsearch-operator/docs/scaling.md

 The following are  changes present in scaling patch

-- Every Data node will have stateful set: currently all data nodes are part of one Statefule set, scaling needs every data node to be seperate statefulset with one replica,  every datanode resource are updated independently to corresponding statefulset, so that the control will be in the hands of operator instead of k8.
 - Scaling is optional feature: Seperate section is defined for scaling as shown in below example spec.
 If the scaling section is not present then entire scaling feature will be disabled.
 - Added changes to support local disk, but it is not tested for multiple nodes, MAY need to add affinity between POD and node.
 - when Scaling will be triggered: Scaling will be triggered if there is any change in the one of the following 3 fields inside the scaling section: javaoptions,cpu and memory. javaoptions and resources entries corresponds only to non-data nodes incase scaling section is present.
 If scaling section is abscent then it corresponds to all nodes.